Jeff-Russ/jeffpack-for-wordpress/README.md

 ## Backing Up Your Site

 You might actually choose to whitelist more of the files that come with WordPress as a means of backing them up but I would recommend not having a public repo at that point.
 Also, you repo looses the ability to be reused for other sites this way and, if certain files that reference the host domain are tracked, you can render your site stuck on that host.

+There is a solution that solve both problems.
+Whenever you run `git` it assumes you are using the setting in `.git` of your directory but you can use another name.
+This way you can have to git tracking of the same content!
+Here you can start a new one that tracks everything:

+    ~$ git .git-for-backup init

+Now whatever you run starting with `git .git-for-backup` actually applies to this other git project.
+You could even make Bash command `git-backup` that is an alias for `git .git-for-backup`.
+Remember that the whitelisting was specified in `.git/info/exclude` so we are clear in this new `.git-backup` to have a fresh set of rules, although if you have a `.gitignore` it will be used by both.
+At this point you can commit everything to `.git-backup` and push it somewhere else, then go back to typing `git` normally as if the other git isn't even there!

 ## Future Plans